crypto101/book/building-blocks.rst

 ~~~~~~~~~~~~~~~~

 Mersenne Twister is a very common pseudorandom number generator.
 It has
-many nice properties, such as high performance, a huge period [27]_ of
+many nice properties, such as high performance, a huge period [#]_ of
 :math:`2^{19937} - 1 \approx 4 \cdot 10^{6001}`, and it passes all but
 the most demanding randomness tests.
 Despite all of these wonderful
 properties, it is *not* cryptographically secure.

+.. [#]
+   The period of a pseudorandom number generator is how many random
+   numbers it produces before the entire sequence repeats.

 An in-depth look at the Mersenne Twister
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^